Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Results

 \subsubsection{CNN Training}

 CNN-based object detection methods generally require a large amount of training data.
-We created a custom dataset with more than 3,000 PV module annotations, which can be used to train both the YOLO and U-Net models.
+We created a custom dataset with more than 3,000 PV module annotations, which can be used to train both the YOLO and \mbox{U-Net} models.
 Half of the dataset targets the intended use case scenario and contains images captured during manual aerial PV power plant inspection.
 The second half of the training dataset comprises publicly available images with different PV installations, which are included to diversify the training data.
 Training images include only images of power plant A and publicly available images.
 Power plant B was not included in the training dataset, in order to test the generalizability of the segmentation methods.
+Both the training dataset and the trained models have been made publicly available at \url{https://imr.ciirc.cvut.cz/Datasets/PVsegmentation}.

 Image annotation was performed using the Grid Annotation Tool \citep{annotationTool}.
 The tool enables annotation through the use of intersecting lines.
 This speeds up the annotation process, since there is no need to draw bounding boxes for each object individually.
 It also leads to cleaner and more aligned edges.
 We perform additional erosion on the resulting masked cells to separate individual instances more clearly.
 The training of the U-Net model for PV plant presegmentation (supporting the edge-based method) was performed on labels without the additional erosion of masks.